AyeshaIrshad1337/NLP/README.md

 **For example** lemmtizing the word caring would result in care, where as stemming word would result in car.
 **you will find Lemmatization code in lemma.ipynb**
 # Example Scenario 01: ( Day 17 )
 Cleaning is customized based on noise observed orr expected in the data.
 Let's say you have your text from social media.
-So it has a lot of punctuation
+So it has a lot of punctuations, URLs, and special character.
+You want to build a content category classification model based on word occurrrence counts.
+Thus, all you need for your applications is words and maybe numbers.
+To do so, let's clean the text by removing everything